xapple/crest4/README.md

   --search_db DATABASE, -d DATABASE
                         The database used for the sequence similarity search.
-                        Either `silvamod128` or `greengenes`.
+                        Either `silvamod138` or `silvamod128`.
 No other values are currently supported.
-By default `silvamod128`.
+By default `silvamod138`.

   --output_dir DIR, -o DIR
                         The directory into which all the classification